Consent

 Jordan Center Post-Doctoral Fellowship Program

-• Required education: PhD granted in past five years in History, Comparative Literature, Slavic Literature, Anthropology, Political Science, Sociology, or any other discipline, with a focus on Russia and Russian studies
+Eligibility: Applicants must have been granted a PhD in the past five years in History, Comparative Literature, Slavic Literature, Anthropology, Political Science, Sociology, or any other related discipline, with a focus on Russia and Russian studies.

-• 1 page proposal for an undergraduate course to be taught in Spring 2022
+5. 1 page proposal for an undergraduate course

 For more information please contact jordan.russia.center@nyu.edu